mitzicubillamontilla/SparseBiplots/README.md

 # SparseBiplots
 Sparse Biplots are modern variant of HJ-Biplot which attempts to find sparse loadings, i.e., weight vectors with only a few nonzero values.
 Introducing a penalty parameter helps improve the interpretation of the model because the axis are formed as a linear combination of only some of the original variables.

+This package provides functions to perform the HJ-Biplot (Galindo, 1986) and modifications introducing Ridge, LASSO and Elastic Net penalty:

+* `HJBiplot`: performs the HJ-Biplot .
+* `Ridge_HJBiplot`: performs the HJ-Biplot introducing Ridge penalty.
+* `LASSO_HJBiplot`: performs the HJ-Biplot introducing LASSO penalty.
+* `ElasticNet_HJBiplot`: performs the HJ-Biplot introducing Elastic Net penalty.
+For this use the [spca](https://github.com/erichson/spca) package.

 ## Installation
 * Install *SparseBiplots* from **CRAN**:
 ```R